“Oh, come on…let’s do it!” pleaded Alison, my travel buddy and co-founder of Boomer Travel Media. “Alaska is at the top of my bucket list.”

 But in the end, since it was her bucket list, I could not refuse.

-After careful research, we chose a small ship adventure cruise through Alaska’s Inside Passage with AdventureSmith Explorations, eco-adventure tour group promoting responsible and sustainable travel.
-We liked their “think outside the boat” approach which uses small ships to avoid the crowds and get close up views of nature, glacier and wildlife.
+After careful research, we chose a small ship Alaska cruise through Alaska’s Inside Passage with AdventureSmith Explorations, eco-adventure tour group promoting responsible and sustainable travel.
+We liked their “think outside the boat” approach which uses small ships to avoid the crowds and get close-up views of nature, glacier, and wildlife.

 Here are the highlights…